Here are the top Institutional holders of Neos Therapeutics Inc. (NEOS) shares

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The top institutional shareholder in the company is Nantahala Capital Management, LLC with over 4.61 million shares valued at $2.44 million.
-The investor’s holdings represent 9.27% of the NEOS Shares outstanding.
-As of Sep 29, 2020, the second largest holder is Stonepine Capital Management, LLC with 4.38 million shares valued at $2.32 million to account for 8.81% of the shares outstanding.
-The other top investors are Goldman Sachs Group, Inc. which holds 2.63 million shares representing 5.29% and valued at over $1.4 million, while Vanguard Group, Inc. (The) holds 3.45% of the shares totaling 1.72 million with a market value of $0.91 million.
+The top institutional shareholder in the company is Stonepine Capital Management, LLC with over 4.96 million shares valued at $3.1 million.
+The investor’s holdings represent 9.97% of the NEOS Shares outstanding.
+As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 1.7 million shares valued at $1.06 million to account for 3.41% of the shares outstanding.
+The other top investors are Renaissance Technologies, LLC which holds 1.08 million shares representing 2.16% and valued at over $0.67 million, while Blackrock Inc. holds 0.81% of the shares totaling 0.4 million with a market value of $0.25 million.

-Neos Therapeutics Inc. (NASDAQ: NEOS) is 61.68% higher on its value in year-to-date trading and has touched a low of $0.45 and a high of $1.84 in the current 52-week trading range.
+Neos Therapeutics Inc. (NASDAQ: NEOS) is 55.48% higher on its value in year-to-date trading and has touched a low of $0.45 and a high of $1.63 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The NEOS stock was last observed hovering at around $1.03 in the last trading session, with the day’s loss setting it -0.02% off its average median price target of $1.00 for the next 12 months.
-It is also -1.0% off the consensus price target high of $1.00 offered by 1 analysts, but current levels are -1.0% lower than the price target low of $1.00 for the same period.
+The NEOS stock was last observed hovering at around $0.89 in the last trading session, with the day’s gains setting it 0.08% off its average median price target of $1.00 for the next 12 months.
+It is also 3.0% off the consensus price target high of $1.00 offered by 1 analysts, but current levels are 3.0% higher than the price target low of $1.00 for the same period.

 Neos Therapeutics Inc. (NEOS) Analyst Forecasts